-The researchers report significant enhancements in preventing heat leakage in the flexible body heat harvester they first reported in 2017 and updated in 2020.
-The harvesters use heat energy from the human body to power wearable technologies — think of smart watches that measure your heart rate, blood oxygen, glucose, and other health parameters — that never need to have their batteries recharged.
+Researchers have enhanced a flexible body heat harvester by preventing heat leakage.
+The harvesters use heat energy from the human body to power wearable technologies.
 The technology relies on the same principles governing rigid thermoelectric harvesters that convert heat to electrical energy.

-The proof-of-concept TEG originally reported in 2017 employed semiconductor elements that were connected electrically in series using liquid-metal interconnects made of EGaIn — a non-toxic alloy of gallium and indium.
+The TEG originally employed semiconductor elements that were connected electrically in series using liquidmetal interconnects made of EGaIn — a non-toxic alloy of gallium and indium.
 EGaIn provided both metal-like electrical conductivity and stretchability.
 The entire device was embedded in a stretchable silicone elastomer.

-The upgraded device reported in 2020 employed the same architecture but significantly improved the thermal engineering of the previous version, while increasing the density of the semiconductor elements responsible for converting heat into electricity.
-One of the improvements was a high thermal conductivity silicone elastomer — essentially a type of rubber — that encapsulated the EGaIn interconnects.
+The upgraded device employed the same architecture but significantly improved the thermal engineering of the previous version, while increasing the density of the semiconductor elements responsible for converting heat into electricity.
+One of the improvements was a high-thermal-conductivity silicone elastomer — essentially a type of rubber — that encapsulated the EGaIn interconnects.

-Ozturk said that one of the strengths of the NC State-patented technology is that it employs the very same semiconductor elements used in rigid devices perfected after decades of research.
+The latest iteration of the flexible device performs an order of magnitude better than the original device.
+The technology employs the same semiconductor elements used in rigid devices perfected after decades of research.
 The approach also provides a low-cost opportunity to existing rigid thermoelectric module manufacturers to enter the flexible thermoelectric market.

 For more information, contact Mick Kulikowski at